caffeine-potent/Lock-Screen-with-Foot-Pedal/README.md

 #Lock Screen Via Foot-switch
 This repo is dead simple.
-I've used this code to solve the issue of locking my screen at work and me not really liking the process of having to press a sequence of keys to do so (security requirements require locked screens)
+I've used this code to solve the issue of locking my screen at work and me not really liking the process of having to press a sequence of keys to do so.  ( I have weird, but probably reasonable,  security requirements that require us to keel idle screens locked at work)

 User interaction
 =